OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 **Endpoints**

-Next step is to setup the environmental variables with the API endpoints.
+The next step is to set-up the environmental variables with the API endpoints.

 .. note::